dylanmason/Weather-Page/README.md

 # Weather-Page

-Just something for fun and to work on my React-Native skills, going to try to make a new tiny project every week!
+Just something for fun and to work on my React-Native skills.
+Going to try to make a new tiny project every week!